ddikman/scrapingbee-example/readme.md

 ## Script explanation

-Most of the script is in [scrape.js](./scrape.js).
-The storage of the csv is placed in the `lib/save-csv.js` file just to avoid cluttering the main script.

 The script parses the example site like this:

 1. Scrape the main landing page, getting all user ids